shrinivas9712/RPI-Darknet/README.md

 ```
 sudo raspi-config
 ```
-Goes to ```Interfacing Options```, and enable ```P1/Camera```
+Go to ```Interfacing Options```, and enable ```P1/Camera```

 You will have to reboot the pi to be able to use the camera

 A few additional words here.
 In the advanced option of raspi-config, you can adjust the memory split between CPU and GPU.
-Althoug we would like to allocate more ram to CPU so that the pi can load larger model, you will want to allocate at least 64MB to GPU as the camera module would require it.
+Althoug we would like to allocate more ram to CPU so that the pi can load a larger model, you will want to allocate at least 64MB to GPU as the camera module would require it.

 # Step 1: Install NNPACK